 In 2020, Gartner expects that public, cloud-based storage companies will grow a staggering 17%!
 So, why are so many businesses quickly jumping on the cloud bandwagon?
 There are many reasons, although much of it having to do with cost savings.

-Essentially, by relying on the cloud for document sharing, storage, communication, and digitizing documents, you can significantly reduce business expenses.
+By relying on the cloud for document sharing, storage, communication, and digitizing documents, you'll reduce business expenses.
 Here's why:

 - Document Sharing: With a cloud-based document storage program—which can be a simple as PDFs in Adobe Cloud or as robust as Laserfiche—your workflow will become faster and more efficient.